Reversing Hive Bodies

 Some beekeepers use Spring as the optimal time to rotate hive boxes.
 If a colony has two boxes and all of the brood is in the top – switch it with the bottom one.

 As with any apiary task, the beekeeper must decide when and if to act.
-But, when done properly reversing your hives bodies can be a useful tool to reduce swarming and promote colony growth.
-However, your hive set up may not benefit for the practice.
+But, when done properly reversing your hives boxes can be a useful tool to reduce swarming and promote colony growth.
+However, not everyone will have the hive set up to benefit from this practice.